-But what does a “European Union ” mean for Ireland ?
+But what does “European Union ” mean for Ireland ?

-The European Corporation Tax is at an advanced stage of preparation and President Emmanuel Macron (France) has stated that Ireland must not be allowed a “Veto”, on future tax policy, Macron has proposed the Qualified Majority Voting (QMV) be extended to the are of Taxation which hitherto required unanimity for approval by the member states, and it is impossible for Ireland to stop these reforms..
-The Irish Government has expressed its concerns (15/01/2019) but has no power to stop the removal of the current European requirement of unanimity of matters of taxation.
+President Emmanuel Macron (France)? has also stated that Ireland must not be allowed a “Veto”, on future European tax policy, Macron has proposed that the system of Qualified Majority Voting (QMV) be extended to the area of Taxation which hitherto required unanimity of the member States.

-Although prohibited by our constitution and by an annex to the Lisbon Treaty, In February 2018, Leo Varadkar committed Ireland to P.E.S.C.O a “Common Defense” (that is a European army) which effectively ended Irish “Neutrality” and is in Violation of article 29 section 4 paragraph 9 of the Irish Constitution
+In February.
+2018, Leo Varadkar told Dail Eireann he had committed Ireland to a “Common Defence” which effectively ended Irish “Neutrality” and is in Violation of article 29 section 4 paragraph 9 of the Irish Constitution., and the Lisbon Treaty.